 SURFnet wants to account for its energy consumption in a way that it can compare itself to other National Research and Education Networks (NRENs) in Europe.
-To that end, an assessment was held to account for the Green House Gas (GHG) emission in 2011, according to the ISO 14064:2006 part 1 standard.
+To that end, an assessment was held to account for the Green House Gas (GHG) emission in 2012, according to the ISO 14064:2006 part 1 standard.
 SURFnet starting reporting on GHG emissions in 2010.

 The quantitative assessment is limited to Scope 1 (direct emissions) and Scope 2 (indirect emissions related to bought energy) and certain parts of Scope 3 emissions (e.g. emissions related to the production of bought products, travel, waste).
-The total GHG emission under Scope 1, Scope 2, and Scope 3 accounted for by SURFnet in 2011 is equal 1362 ton CO2-eq.
+The total GHG emission under Scope 1, Scope 2, and Scope 3 accounted for by SURFnet in 2012 is equal 1469 ton $CO_2$ -eq.

-In contrast to last year, this report was not submitted for independent validation by a third party.
+This report was not submitted for independent validation by a third party.